kstenerud/concise-encoding/cte-specification.md

 Years may refer to the AD or BC era.
 AD years have no prefix, and BC years have a dash `-` prefix.

 The Anno Domini system has no zero year (there is no 0 BC or 0 AD).
-To keep mathematical continuity in the date format, all BC dates have an absolute year value that is one less than the BC year (thus, the year 0000 refers to 1 BC, -0001 to 2 BC, and so on).
-This matches the iso8601 approach.
+To maintain compatibility with the ISO 8601 format, all BC dates have an absolute year value that is one less than the BC year (thus, the year 0000 refers to 1 BC, -0001 to 2 BC, and so on).
 The year 0000 (1 BC) may be represented with or without a dash prefix (both 0000 and -0000 are valid).
 All other BC years must have a dash prefix.

-##### Year-Month-Day (YMD) Format
+##### Gregorian Date Format

     YYYY-MM-DD